Resource Center

 This in-depth guide will highlight what the overtime law in California states, including who is eligible for overtime pay, how much the overtime rate is, and the consequences associated with violating overtime regulations.
 We’ll also show you how to compute the rate of pay for different classes of employees.

-Important Note on Federal Overtime Updates: Starting July 1, 2024, the federal overtime salary threshold increases to $844 per week, rising to $1,128 in 2025.
+Important Note on Federal Overtime Updates: Effective July 1, 2024, the federal overtime salary threshold has increased to $844 per week, and it is scheduled to rise again to $1,128 per week on January 1, 2025.
 While California has a higher threshold, these major federal updates may still impact employee classification.
 Review your practices and consult advisors if needed.

 What Are The Overtime Rules in California?